cpicanco/pupil-plugin-and-example-data/README.md

 ...
 ```

 a tree of data files that can be analyzed through these R scripts.
+Regarding data files, `events.dat` contains behavioral events along time and `gaze.dat` contains gaze coordinates along time.

 ### How to use the plugin